MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-438-Managed-Care/subpart-E-Quality-Measurement-Improvement-External-Quality-Review/section-438.350.md

 ##### § 438.350 External quality review. #####

-Link to an amendment published at 89 FR 41278, May 10, 2024.

-Each State that contracts with MCOs, PIHPs, or PAHPs, or with PCCM entities (described in § 438.310(c)(2)) must ensure that—
+Each State that contracts with MCOs, PIHPs, or PAHPs must ensure that—

-(a) Except as provided in § 438.362, a qualified EQRO performs an annual EQR for each such contracting MCO, PIHP, PAHP or PCCM entity (described in § 438.310(c)(2)).
+(a) Except as provided in § 438.362, a qualified EQRO performs an annual EQR for each such contracting MCO, PIHP, or PAHP.

 (b) The EQRO has sufficient information to use in performing the review.